tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 ![img_19.png](img_19.png)

-As the cogging does not depend on the winding scheme just the number of slots or poles and stator and rotor geometry, the result would be the same.
-So The rotor diameter is changed to 44.9 millimeters, meaning 0.1 millimeters air gap and 10 millimeters magnet height instead of 4 millimeters which should increase the amplitude of the cogging torque as it is shown in the following figure.
+As the cogging does not depend on the winding scheme, just the number of slots or poles and stator and rotor geometry, the result would be the same.
+So The rotor diameter is changed to 44.9 millimetres, meaning 0.1 millimetres air gap and 10 millimetres magnet height instead of 4 millimetres, which should increase the amplitude of the cogging torque, as shown in the following figure.

 ![img_20.png](img_20.png)